sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 #### <a name='Howtodistributekeys'></a>2.
 How to distribute key pair to management cluster?

-This an open question to discuss to find a better way to distribute keys to the control plane node for the management cluster.
+Keys can be distributed by using the CABPK feature by creating a secret with name `<cluster-name>-sa` encompassing the key pair.
+More details on it [here](https://cluster-api.sigs.k8s.io/tasks/certs/using-custom-certificates.html)

 #### <a name='UserExperience'></a>3.
 User Experience

 Though AZWI has a lot of advantages as compared to AZWI, setting up AZWI involves couple of manual step and it can impact the user experience.

+### <a name='Limitations'></a>Limitations

+- Cloud provider azure does not support workload identity yet and it also needs to authenticate to azure APIs.
+- That means one caveat of using AZWI in capz will be that using `UserAssignedIdentity` will become a requirement so that cloud provider azure is able to authenticate to the Azure APIs until cloud provider azure supports workload identity.

 ### <a name='MigrationPlan'></a>Migration Plan

 Management clusters using AAD pod identity should have a seamless migration process which is well documented.

+For migrating an existing cluster to use AZWI following steps should be taken.

+- Generate a key pair or use the same key pairs as created via `<cluster-name>-sa` secret.

+- Perform the following pre-requistes as discussed earlier in the **Bootstrap Cluster** section of the [document](#proposal):
+	- Generate and upload the JWKS and Discovery Document.
+	- Install the AZWI mutating admission webhook controller.
+	- Establish federated credential for the key pair.
+- Create a `UserAssignedIdentity` and update the machine template to use user assigned identity.

+- Patch the control plane to include the following flags on the api server.
+	- `service-account-issuer: <value-is-service-account-issuer-url>`
+	- `service-account-key-file:<public-key-path-on-controlplane-node>`
+	- `service-account-signing-key-file:<private-key-path-on-controlplane-node>`
+	- **Note:** The key pairs are present in `/etc/kubernetes/pki` directory if using the `<cluster-name>-sa` key pair.

+- Patch the control plane to include the following flags on the kube controller manager.
+	- `service-account-signing-key-file:<private-key-path-on-controlplane-node>`

+- Perform node rollout to propagate the changes.

+- Deploy the CAPZ version that supports AZWI.

+- Create a new `AzureClusterIdentity` and specify the client ID and `type` to `WorkloadIdentity`.

+- Patch AzureCluster to use the new `AzureClusterIdentity`.

+**Note:** Migration to AZWI is a tedious manual process and poses risk of human error.
+It should be better done via an automation.

 ### <a name='TestPlan'></a>Test Plan